-The project is somewhat similar to the Shell Spur project and another of the other Track 1b projects -- the Knob Noster siding extension, which was actually designed using part of the monies from the same Shell Spur grant.
-The third mainline construction is expected to be similar in scope and outcome to the Shell Spur siding.
+The project is similar to the Shell Spur project and another of the other Track 1b projects -- the Knob Noster siding extension, which was designed using part of the monies from the same Shell Spur grant.
+The siding construction is expected to be similar in process to the Shell Spur siding.
 MoDOT has been extensively involved in all areas of the Shell siding project including design, pre-bid process and daily updates with the contractor.